uesseu/edf2fif/README.md

 See settings.json ;)

 ## Touble Shooting
-If you want to EDF+D fomat, you have to convert it to EDF+C fomat.
+If you want to use EDF+D fomat, you have to convert it to EDF+C fomat before use this script.
-For example, EDFbrowser can convert it.
+EDFbrowser can convert from EDF+D to EDF+C.